ibm-cloud-docs/databases-for-mongodb/howto-provisioning.md

 Select the [hosting model]([/docs/cloud-databases?topic=cloud-databases-hosting-models&interface=terraform) you want your database to be provisioned on.
 You can change this later.

-Provision a {{site.data.keyword.databases-for-elasticsearch}} Shared hosting model instance with the `"host_flavor"` parameter set to `multitenant`.
+Provision a {{site.data.keyword.databases-for-mongodb}} Shared hosting model instance with the `"host_flavor"` parameter set to `multitenant`.
 See the following example:

 ```terraform
 data "ibm_resource_group" "group" {